 2012 MotoGP Tire AnalysisLast Sunday’s Aragon Grand Prix was won by Repsol Honda’s Dani Pedrosa, the Spaniard finally winning at the circuit after finishing runner-up the previous two years.

+In what has been an almost regular occurrence this season, bad weather affected the first couple of days of action at Aragon, requiring wet tires to be used for the first three sessions.
 The rain did clear for Sunday, but temperatures were still not high for the race with a peak track temperature of thirty degrees Celsius recorded.
 The limited dry track time and moderate track temperature meant that tire choice for the race was consistent throughout the grid, with all riders opting for the softer rear slick and all but three riders selecting the harder front slick.Pedrosa’s Aragon victory was his fourth of the year and closes the gap to Yamaha Factory Racing’s Jorge Lorenzo to thirty-three points with four rounds remaining.
 This latest win takes Pedrosa’s current points tally to 257, making 2012 his most successful season in the premier class of Grand Prix racing.Q&A with Shinji Aoki, Manager, Bridgestone Motorsport Tire Development Department

 Bridgestone wet tyre compounds available: Soft (Main), Hard (Alternative)